Monett High School

 Monett High School is a public high school, located in Monett, Missouri which is located in Lawrence County & Barry County.
 It is part of the Monett R-1 School District and holds grades 9-12.
-As of 2019 it enrolls 772 students with a student to teacher ratio of 18:1.
+As of the 2023-2024 school year, it enrolls 739 students with a student-to-teacher ratio of 15:1.

 Academics

-Monett provides student issued Chromebooks as a way to broaden their horizons.
+Monett provides student-issued Chromebooks as a way to broaden their horizons.
 Monett offers a "GOCAPS" program - which provides students a chance to learn outside of the traditional school setting, while earning credit, and allows them to work with local business partners on real world, hands on projects.
 Monett also participates in a program known as A+, in which students must maintain a 2.5 GPA and complete a certain number of service hours, most of which are completed through peer tutoring.
 Students who successfully complete the A+ program automatically get a free two-year scholarship to a two-year college in the state.